-UPDATE: I’ve made a new bib pattern!
+UPDATE: I’ve made a new baby bib pattern!
 I fattened the straps up a little bit which makes it easier to turn in step 5.
 You can use this old one or try the new one here.

 When my boys were babies I went through a ton of bibs each day.
 I think that as a new mom you can’t have too many clean bibs on hand and so I love to make a few as gifts for friends when they have babies.
-I was making some gifts this week and this morning I’m sharing with you my bib pattern that I use and a step by step tutorial for how to make your own bibs.
-For just a few simple supplies you can inexpensively make up a bunch of cute bibs that are personalized to the taste of the mama-to-be.
-This bib is for younger babies, from newborn to about 4 months old.
+I was making some gifts this week and this morning I’m sharing with you my baby bib pattern that I use and a step by step tutorial for how to make your own bibs.
+For just a few simple supplies you can inexpensively make up a bunch of cute baby bibs that are personalized to the taste of the mama-to-be.
+This baby bib pattern is for younger babies, from newborn to about 4 months old.

 You will need:

 - fabric for the front of the bib

 - fabric for the back of the bib (I like to use something absorbent, like terry cloth)

 - sewing machine (unless you want to do it by hand)